 Workforce analytics can help lead to actionable changes that make a difference.
-While an investment, they can save you time, money, and headaches later down the line.
-For example, in the area of churn rate, the Workforce Institute’s 2017 Retention Report found that 75% of reasons for employee turnover are preventable, and it costs nearly 33% of an employee’s annual salary just to replace them.
-Here are some ways analytics can help.
+While an investment, they can save you time, money, and headaches down the line.
+For example, the Workforce Institute’s 2022 Retention Report found that the majority of reasons for employee turnover are preventable, and it costs nearly 33% of an employee’s annual salary just to replace them.

-- Organizing Roles: Are there redundant positions?
-Do you need new ones?
-(For example, you may find three employees are doing different parts of a task and getting in one another’s’ way.
-You could reshuffle the project to one employee, whether an existing worker or a new hire.)
+- Organizing Roles: Analytics can be used to determine roles within your organization.
+For example, you may find three employees are doing different parts of the same task and getting in one another’s way.
+To ease the situation, you could reshuffle the project to one employee, whether an existing worker or a new hire.